What PawBench is (and isn't)

 Step 5: Editorial Review

-Before publishing, every roundup is reviewed by Lloyd (PawBench founder, 5-year dog owner, Australian Labradoodle parent) for internal consistency, accuracy against the source data, and breed-specific nuance.
+Before publishing, every roundup is reviewed by the Hilly Shore Labs editorial team for internal consistency, accuracy against the source data, and breed-specific nuance.
 If something doesn't feel right, we go back to the sources.
+See our editorial standards for the full review checklist.

 Why not hands-on testing?